motammem/persian_date/README.md

 [![Build Status](https://travis-ci.org/motammem/persian_date.svg?branch=master)](https://travis-ci.org/motammem/persian_date)

-This library provides an easy to use Object Oriented API to work with persian date and time.
+This project provides an easy to use Object Oriented API to work with persian date and time.

-This library using `http://jdf.scr.ir/` library in background.
+Provided `PersianDate` class extends Standard PHP `DateTime` class and has it's all capabilities.

 ###Installation:
-Open your terminal and type:
+Open your terminal and enter:

 ```php
 composer require mtm/persian-date